 All through our lives, we face different challenges that may leave us at risk for dental emergencies.
-The truth is that dental emergencies may crop up at any time in our lives.
+The truth is that dental emergencies may crop up at anytime.

-Here are a few common causes for dental emergencies in adults, seniors and children.
+Here are a few common causes of dental emergencies in adults, seniors, and children.

 Injuries to your child's teeth caused by blows to their mouth or hard falls can be prevented by wearing a custom-made sports mouthguard.

 From the moment their first tooth erupts through their gums, your child will need to see a dentist frequently and maintain a good at-home hygiene routine to ensure that their teeth are able to properly develop.
 This will help them to build a solid foundation for their lifelong oral health.

 As we grow older, our teeth may become discoloured and we begin to experience tooth decay.
 Because of this, a rigorous at-home oral hygiene routine and routinely schedule dental appointments are key in maintaining our oral health and keeping our smiles from developing cavities, gum disease and other health issues.

 Between the ages of 17 and 25, wisdom teeth may also erupt, potentially resulting in a dental emergency if they cause severe tooth pain.
 Infections in our teeth can also lead to pain and discomfort, and result in urgent visits to the dentist.

 Most of these can be prevented or at least minimized by seeing our dentist regularly so he or she can track oral health and any conditions that should be treated.
 Also, remember to brush and floss daily.

 By the time we reach our golden years, we’ve had a lot of life experience – but also many opportunities for our oral health to decline.
 After a lifetime of use, our teeth can endure wear and tear.